Chapter 1: Who Are Gog and Magog? (38:1-2)

 “The valley of those who pass by east of the sea.”
 “East of the sea” means east of the Mediterranean Sea.
 Here lies the Valley of Megiddo (battleground for the Battle of Armageddon according to Revelation 16:16).
 As part of the Jezreel Valley, it stretches southeastwards from the Bay of Haifa, where Israel’s main port city Haifa is located, under the shadow of Mount Carmel, and marks the beginning of the important travel route between Haifa and Jerusalem to the south.

 Having become the “burial place” for Gog and his hordes, the route will be blocked – “will obstruct travelers” – because of the mess left in the aftermath of the battle.
 Even the stench from the great number of dead bodies will be enough to prevent travelers from passing through.
 Imagine how so many corpses will stink!
 Within three or four days a dead body starts to stink like mad.
 So this is one hell of a mess, and Hell made it too! – the Antichrist and his mob!

 “There they will bury Gog and all his multitude.
 Therefore they will call it the Valley of Hamon Gog.”
 That literally means “the multitude of Gog,” or Gog’s army.
-They’re all slaughtered there, including Gog himself.
-The Antichrist himself is slain in this battle and sent straight to the Lake of Fire, along with the False Prophet.
-(See Revelation 19:20.)
+They’re all slaughtered there, and Gog, the Antichrist, is sent straight from this Battle to the Lake of Fire, along with the False Prophet.
+(Revelation 19:20.)